UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 --> (C) Lock items behind metaprogression system

+- MICHAEL FEEDBACK: Description in corner (age of wonders 4)

+- MICHAEL FEEDBACK: Ruby shovel/shovel items feel weak?
+Or kinda useless?
+- IDEA: Make them mult-scaling instead?
+Or give another purpose to them?
+- IDEA-2: Make them like crossbow, but buffs mult instead!

+- MICHAEL FEEDBACK: Reroll builds dont feel good.
+They just feel like Pulse builds, but kinda shit.
+--> SOLUTION IDEA:
+- More Reroll-items that scale
+- Reroll items that need to be activated multiple times, eg: "When rerolled 3 times, do XYZ"
+- Buff

+- MICHAEL FEEDBACK: `/help` crashes the game

 - (C) Sheepollution/Michael/Zomebody:
 Confused as to why the Pulse-button subtracted 10.
 --> (C) In the tutorial, maybe it should say: "Bonus is reset after the pulse is done"